American Invitational Math Examination Award, 1994

-Graduated from University of Maryland College Park, 2000 and University of Maryland School of Medicine, 2004.
+Doctor of Medicine — University of Maryland School of Medicine, 2004

-Author and coauthor of several medical articles, 1998-2017
+Author and co-author of several medical articles, 1998-2017

-Involved in research projects at National Institutes of Health (NIH), Walter Reed Army Medical Center, University of Maryland Baltimore, and Penn State Hershey Medical Center, 1994-2011.
+Involved in research projects at National Institutes of Health (NIH), Walter Reed Army Medical Center, University of Maryland Baltimore, and Penn State Hershey Medical Center, 1994-2011

-Main clinical interest is METABOLIC SYNDROME and its related conditions, such as diabetes, hypertension, dyslipidemia, obesity, insulin resistance, thyroid dysfunction, polycystic ovarian syndrome, low testosterone, and hormonal imbalance.
+The main clinical interest is METABOLIC SYNDROME and its related conditions, such as diabetes, hypertension, dyslipidemia, obesity, insulin resistance, thyroid dysfunction, polycystic ovarian syndrome, low testosterone, and hormonal imbalance.

 My mission as a physician is to apply evidence-based endocrinology tailored to patients’ needs — by developing a meaningful partnership via trust, understanding, and education.

 My patients should expect a compassionate and thorough discussion on diagnosis, management, and treatment.

 Hobbies include fitness, football, J.S.Bach music, history, and recent medical research and literature review.
 I frequently post new clinical findings online here (www.GertiTashkoMD.com*)